-Growing up in the 1970s, mum Tessa Trabue never thought too hard about the significance of just two colours, pink and blue.
+Growing up in the 1970s, mum Tessa Trabue never thought too hard about the significance of just two colors, pink and blue.

-But when her son was born in 2006, she started to notice the way society likes to colour-code the sexes.
+But when her son was born in 2006, she started to notice the way society likes to color-code the sexes.

 At a magazine stand one day, her son pointed out a children's magazine he wanted to buy.